haleyhousellc/arboriculture/README.md

 ---

-Next, an example using a complex stored type with a simple number key:
+Next, an example using a complex stored type with a simple number key (two type parameters):
 ```typescript
 interface IMyStoredObject {
     m1: string;